skywind3000/skywind3000.github.io/word/kcp_story.md

 Many developer from different teams asked me how to tune KCP options to get better performance and their told me they had replaced tcp or libenet with KCP because they found KCP is far  better than them, but they don't like to tell me the name of their titles or their titles are  still in progress.

-Here is the one I known:
+Here is the one I know:

 ![](http://skywind3000.github.io/word/images/kcp/game-1.jpg) ![](http://skywind3000.github.io/word/images/kcp/game-2.jpg)